magnumcreative/Sublime2-Project-Boilerplate/README.md

 ### Setup Preferences

-Copy and paste the supplied user settings, it cleans a few items for your work environment.
+Copy and paste the <a href="https://raw.githubusercontent.com/magnumcreative/Sublime3-Project-Boilerplate/master/sublime-settings">supplied user settings</a>, it cleans a few items for your work environment.

 ### Must Use Packages